Batman Begins (video game): Cancelled The Dark Knight game

-A video game sequel of the Batman Begins video game based on the second film of the franchise was in development.
-In his interview on GameTrailers, Gary Oldman said he knew that a lot of effort had gone into getting Batman's gliding abilities to feel suitably smooth and fluid for the game.
+A video game sequel to Batman Begins, based on the second installment of the The Dark Knight film trilogy, was in development.
+In his interview on GameTrailers, actor Gary Oldman said he knew that a lot of effort had gone into getting Batman's gliding abilities to feel suitably smooth and fluid for the game.
 Oldman, who reprised his role as Lt.
-Jim Gordon, did not name a developer in the interview but anonymous sources reported that The Dark Knight was a secret project of Pandemic Studios and EA.
-The project was cancelled and Pandemic Brisbane was shut down.
+Jim Gordon, did not name a developer in the interview, but anonymous sources reported that The Dark Knight was a secret project of Pandemic Studios and EA.
+The project was ultimately cancelled, and Pandemic Brisbane was shut down.

 The Dark Knight Rises game

-A game adaptation of The Dark Knight Rises was released for smart devices in July 2012.
-Developed by Gameloft, it is a fully 3D action role-playing game in which the player controls Batman as he fights enemies in an open-world Gotham.
+A game adaptation of The Dark Knight Rises was released for mobile devices in July 2012.
+Developed by Gameloft, it is a fully 3D action role-playing game in which the player controls Batman as he fights enemies in an open-world Gotham City.
 Batman has access to his arsenal of weapons, gadgets, and vehicles such as the Bat-Pod and the Bat.
 The game features simple touch controls with a joystick on the left side and context-sensitive action buttons on the right.